 Ingredients: Ingredients: Rice, eggplant, chicken, yogurt, eggs, cumin, saffron, barberry, other spices

-Ghanbar Polo is a traditional Shiraz food that is served at parties and ceremonies.
-This Shirazi dish has a sour and sweet taste due to the use of pomegranate paste.
+Ghanbar Polo is a traditional Shiraz food served at parties and ceremonies.
+This Shirazi food has a sour and sweet taste due to the use of pomegranate paste.
 Firstly, they fry meatballs with onion, walnut, and raisins.
 Then they add pomegranate paste to this mixture and add this to the brewed rice.
-Moreover, this delicious Shirazi food’s side dish is Shirazi salad.
+Moreover, this delicious Shirazi food side dish is Shirazi salad.

 Ingredients: rice, meat, walnut, raisins, onions, pomegranate paste, turmeric, salt, pepper

 Shirazi Salad, a tasty salad, is served with many dishes, mainly Shiraz traditional dishes.
 Also, Its pleasant flavor, along with the simplicity, has made it one of the most popular Iranian salads.
 Salad-e Shirazi consists of cucumbers, tomatoes, and red onions.
 Moreover, there are a variety of options for seasoning this salad.
 Accordingly, Iranians use verjuice, lemon juice, vinegar, or a combination of each, plus a little salt and mint for seasoning.